 11. Jason Wu Beauty

 Fashion designer Jason Wu created an affordable line of makeup that focuses on letting your natural beauty shine.
 The products are clean and cruelty-free.
-The brand has partnered with the National Asian Pacific American Women's Forum (NAPAWF) for the month of May, with a portion of the proceeds from any brow product purchase going directly to the organization.
+In the past, the brand has partnered with the National Asian Pacific American Women's Forum (NAPAWF) and donated a portion of the proceeds from its brow product purchase going directly to the organization.

 Four friends came up with the idea of Juara in a tiny kitchen in New York City's Lower East Side.
 Co-founder Metta Murdaya shared the Indonesian beauty and wellness rituals she grew up with, which is what Juara's products are based on.
 The skincare line fuses traditional herbal remedies and modern technology.